Psychotherapy or coaching?

 - Low self-esteem

 At these points, we can need a little help and support to work through these challenges.
-Getting some ideas and evidence-based techniques from a psychotherapist or counsellor can help you tackle your current issues as well as helping you discover ways to manage stress, anxiety or depression levels in the future.
+Getting some ideas and evidence-based techniques from a psychotherapist or workplace coach can help you tackle your current issues as well as helping you discover ways to manage stress, anxiety or depression levels in the future.

 The first step